-'''

 ./apollo deploy

-'''

 This command will package the application and it will download any missing pre-requisites (jbrowse) into a WAR file in the "target/" subfolder.
-After it completes, you can then copy the WAR file (e.g. apollo-2.0.1.war) from the target folder to the webapps folder of your web container installation.
+After it completes, you can then copy the WAR file (e.g. apollo-2.0.4.war) from the target folder to the web-app folder of your web container installation.
 If you name the file apollo.war in your webapps folder, then you can access your app at "http://localhost:8080/apollo"

-We test primarly on Apache Tomcat (7.0.62+ and 8).
+We test primarily on Apache Tomcat (7.0.62+ and 8).
 Make sure to set your Tomcat memory to an appropriate size or Apollo will run slow / crash.